DaLexisX/cafeconnect_stores_redirect/README.md

 ## How It Works

 This lightweight page uses JavaScript to detect the user's device type by checking the user agent string.
-It then automatically redirects the user to the appropriate app store where they can download the Cafe Connect app.
+It then automatically redirects the user to the appropriate app store where they can download the CAFE:CONNECT app.

 For users on desktop or unsupported devices, both store options are presented as buttons.